Sistrurus miliarius: Behavior

-S. miliarius is usually seen in the summer sunning itself or crossing the road late in the day.
+Sistrurus miliarius is usually seen in the summer sunning itself or crossing the road late in the day.
 The tiny rattle makes a buzzing sound that can only be heard from a few feet away.
+The unusually small rattles of the pygmy rattlesnake is suggestive of the early stages of rattle evolution.
 Some individuals are very aggressive and strike furiously, while others seem lethargic and do not even attempt to rattle.
+Some research has shown that a larger portion of these rattlesnakes are usually reluctant to bite.
 It does not dig its own burrows, but rather uses those dug by small rodents or gopher tortoises (Gopherus polyphemus).
+These snakes typically don't move far from their "home burrows" and studies have shown that males may move farther than females.
+Pygmy Rattlesnakes are generally solitary but become social only during the breeding season.

-Feeding
+Diet

-The diet of S. miliarius includes small mammals and birds, lizards, insects, and frogs, as well as other snakes.
-Pygmy rattlesnakes also include giant desert centipedes in their diet, which they hunt by active pursuit, grabbing and flipping the centipedes around while simultaneously injecting venom to prevent injury by the victim.
-They also ambush lizards such as skinks by using their tails as lures, as is common in many other species of vipers.
+The diet of Sistrurus miliarius includes small mammals and birds, lizards, insects, and frogs, as well as other snakes.
+The pygmy rattlesnake also includes giant desert centipedes in its diet, which it hunts by active pursuit, grabbing and flipping the centipedes around while simultaneously injecting venom to prevent injury by the victim.
+It also ambushes lizards such as skinks by using its tail as a lure, as is common in many other species of vipers.
 Caudal luring becomes less effective for adults, as the prey size and type changes.
-Their feeding strategy becomes sit-and-wait, with individuals remaining in a coiled position for days at a time.
+The feeding strategy becomes sit-and-wait, with individuals remaining in a coiled position for days at a time.
+The pygmy rattlesnake may change its foraging behaviors, such as prestrike, strike, and poststrike, to be most suitable for the prey item it is going after.

 Venom

-Since S. miliarius is unable to produce much venom, it is unlikely to be able to deliver a fatal bite to a human adult.
+Since Sistrurus miliarius is unable to produce much venom, it is unlikely to be able to deliver a fatal bite to a human adult.

 This snake produces cytotoxic venom that is strongly hemorrhagic and tissue toxic, but devoid of any neurotoxins.
 The venom was the basis for the development of the drug eptifibatide, which is used to prevent clotting during a heart attack.
 The venom is somewhat different in that it contains substantial amounts of serotonin and related tryptamine compounds.